 In recent years, unsupervised or dangerous electrical equipment, whether in gyp rooms or the rooms of individual students, has caused a number of fires that could easily have led to loss of life.
-All members of College must realise the ease with which electrical equipment can catch fire under certain conditions and must be vigilant in ensuring that their personal electrical items are safe and kept under surveillance when in use.
+Electrical equipment can catch fire very easily under certain conditions and all members of College must be vigilant in ensuring that their personal electrical items are safe and kept under surveillance when in use.